Skip to main content

 Why is it important for my child to get healthy snacks?

-Trying different healthy foods is all part of your child’s learning experience when they’re at a nursery or with a childminder, so while they’re there they’ll be offered a range of things to try.
+Trying different healthy foods is all part of your child’s early learning experience when they’re at a nursery or with a childminder, so while they’re there they’ll be offered a range of things to try.
 The Scheme makes sure that milk (or a specified non-dairy alternative) and fruit and vegetables are one of the things they’re given every day.
 Fruit and vegetable portions offered as part of the Scheme will include a variety of different types, colours, flavours and textures.

 What’s included?